Half An Hour From Paris

 No such book existed, so I started exploring the train network around Paris with a copy of the green Michelin guide to the Ile de France in my hand instead.
 As it was written for car drivers many of its recommendations turned out to be impractical, but the places themselves were always rewarding.
 Some of them, such as Conflans Sainte Honorine, became the starting point for further explorations on foot as I began to appreciate just how interesting and accessible the Paris countryside is, and how little-known it is to most Parisians, let alone foreigners.
 It took several years of happy exploration and discovery before I realised that I had enough material to write the book I had always wanted to read.

-The subsequent success of An Hour From Paris has led many readers to ask for a sequel.
+The subsequent success of An Hour From Paris led many readers to ask for a sequel.
 I resisted this for some time, as their assumption and mine was that I would have to travel further afield to find rewarding new daytrips, probably called Two Hours From Paris.
 But when I came to look over the notes I had accumulated over 20 years, I saw that there were plenty of places in the Ile de France that I had not included in An Hour From Paris which might be worth re-visiting, as the train service had improved so much that many of them were now far more accessible.
 I did re-visit them, over several years, and was delighted to make further discoveries, such as the country walks around Auvers sur Oise.
 Meanwhile Paris friends kept giving me ideas for new destinations within an hour of Paris, such as Marly le Roi and the Parc de la Poudrerie, and I discovered others myself, such as the Canal de Chalifert at Meaux.
 Finally I decided to put ten of these trips taking around half an hour by train into a shorter book called Half An Hour From Paris.

-Of the ten destinations described in Half An Hour From Paris, the oldest ones with Roman or medieval origins, Lagny, Meaux and La Ferté sous Jouarre, are to the east of Paris where few tourists go, as are the most surprising places to be found just outside Paris: the Château de Vincennes, Parc de la Poudrerie and Neuilly Plaisance.
-Igny to the south and Parc de Bagatelle, Malmaison and Marly le Roi to the west developed between the 17th and 19th centuries mainly as a result of their proximity to Versailles.
+Of the twelve destinations described in this new edition, the oldest ones with Roman or medieval origins, Lagny, Meaux and La Ferté sous Jouarre, are to the east of Paris where few tourists go, as are the most surprising places to be found just outside Paris: the Château de Vincennes, Parc de la Poudrerie and Neuilly-sur-Marne.
+Brunoy to the south is also of medieval origin, whereas Igny in the south and Parc de Bagatelle, Parc de Saint Cloud, Malmaison and Marly le Roi in the west developed between the 17th and 19th centuries mainly as a result of their proximity to Versailles.
 Today they are prosperous suburbs concealing an interesting history, but little-known to foreign visitors.

 The thrill of discovering places like these a stone’s throw from Paris is what makes exploration off the beaten track so rewarding.
 I hope that you will enjoy these trips as much as I have enjoyed discovering and researching them.